roostergrin/front-end-dev-test/README.md

 <strong>Below are the design requirements:</strong>
 <em>Sections are labled with with #`<number>` with a raspberry background</em>

-  1. Full width slider with 3 images and bottom angled at 25 degrees
+  1. Full width slider with 3 images
   2. Right border square with #2 is a contact modal button see wireframe-modal for styling
       - This will also be a sticky / fixed button
   3. Section 3 stylized bullet points